 Make Your Floor a Part of Your 5S Team!

 A floor re-coating project is a great opportunity to use lasting color and design to promote your 5S initiative.
 Color can be used to indicate work cells, machinery locations, hazardous areas and traffic lanes.
-You can design the floor color marking system that will best support your Lean goals.
+You can design the floor color marking system that will best support your lean floor and lean visualization solutions.
 These “floor markers” will work hard for you and won’t wear out like conventional tape or paint.

 What Has Been Your Experience With Floor Color Marking and 5S?
 To learn more about how a polymer floor can stimulate your entire 5S initiative, check out our free informational PDF download.

 - What Does It Take to Have Quality Industrial Flooring? - January 15, 2023

 - What is ESD Flooring? - October 12, 2022

 - How to Prevent Static Electric Charge in Industrial Flooring - October 12, 2022